citp/privacy-policy-historical/s/sc/sch/scholarshipexperts.com.md

 **Transactions/Ordering**

-We request information from the user on our transaction page.
-A user must provide contact information (like name and address for address verification purposes) and financial information (like credit card number, expiration date).
-This information is used for billing purposes.
-If we have trouble processing an order, the user's contact information is also used to get in touch with the user.
+Scholarship Experts may sell products or services from time to time on its website.
+Should an online transaction be required for the purchase of products or services, Scholarship Experts would request information from the user on our transaction page.
+A user would be required to provide contact information (like name and address for address verification purposes) and financial information (like credit card number, expiration date).
+This information would be used for billing purposes.
+The user's contact information would also be used to get in touch with the user should we have trouble processing an order.

 **Cookies**

 A cookie is a piece of data stored on the user's hard drive containing information about the user.
-Scholarship Experts does not use cookies, nor do we have plans to implement such technology in the future.
+Scholarship Experts does not currently use cookies, nor do we have plans to implement such technology in the future.

 Some of our business partners may use cookies on our site (for example, advertisers).
 However, we have no access to or control over these cookies.